Brutal Honesty about Restoration Costs

 In talking with many other Triumph owners (especially those who have brought their cars to Macy’s Garage to be repaired and made driveable after an expensive "restoration" elsewhere), I keep hearing the same horror stories over and over again.
 One of two things is sure to happen when you receive a sweet sounding estimate up-front, and most times you’ll get a combination of both.
 The first thing that will happen, after your car is in their hands and disassembled, is that you'll receive the bad news that something they didn’t or couldn’t see has been discovered.
 Your restoration has just taken the first step up the ladder of escalating costs, and it will continue as more and more discoveries are made.
 Before you know it, you’re well past the point of no return, and all you can do is hang on and pray that it’s all over soon, or drag the disassembled carcass home and store it in boxes for the rest of your life.

 The second thing that can or will happen is that the shop who cheerfully offered a “guaranteed” estimate up front is going to take every short-cut they know to get your car ‘finished’ at the estimated price.
 You can be absolutely certain that they’re not going to lose money on your job, and you won’t like the results of these short cuts when it’s done.
+After it's too late, you'll understand the old saying about the "sour taste of poor quality lingering long after the sweet smell of of a low price is forgotten".
+A bargain is never a bargain when you have to pay again to have poor work re-done correctly.
 One more situation that I should caution you about is the 'collision specialist' body shops who offer to work on your car “in-between other jobs” or “to keep their employees busy during slow times”.
-They may even offer you a reduced hourly rate if you agree to be patient, and while this sounds like a terrific deal, 98 times out of 100 those ‘slow’ times never happen and after a couple of years pass without much progress you’ll run out of patience and pull the car out of their shop.
+They may even offer you a reduced hourly rate if you agree to be patient, and while this sounds like a terrific deal on the surface, 98 times out of 100 those ‘slow’ times never happen and after a couple of years pass without much progress you’ll run out of patience and pull the car out of their shop.
 If you’re really lucky, none of your parts will have been lost while your car sat in a corner and waited.
+We've had several cars come here after being caught in this kind of trap.

 We believe in honest billing, and we don’t make any part of your job take one minute longer than it has to.
 We restore nothing but TR2-TR6 Triumphs, and our intimate knowledge of these cars means fewer billable hours to have your car restored here than you’ll encounter anywhere else.
 (Hardly a week goes by that don't get a phone call from a "professional restoration shop" somewhere that wants our help to restore their customer's car, and we have to wonder how much time was added to their client's invoice while they stood around scratching their heads trying to figure it out.)
 If your car has already been taken apart, we can grab parts from any of your boxes and know instantly what every piece is, where it goes, and how it’s supposed to fit without adding hours to your bill while we try to figure it out.
 Our rural Midwest location means lower overhead than places near the big cities, and you’ll be hard pressed to find a complete shop with our capabilities anywhere that bills their time at or below our current $68 shop rate.
 Heck, you can’t even get an oil change at a Toyota dealer for that!
 We also guarantee that as long as we are continuously working on your project, you'll be immune to any increases in our hourly shop rate from the moment we commence work until your restoration is complete.

 Although TR2’s and TR3’s are pretty simple cars, the roughest examples can require between 800-1000 hours for a complete frame-up restoration.
 The TR4 thru TR6 cars have lots of extra complications and places for rust to hide, and could need more than 1000 hours for a concours restoration of the worst examples.
-But if your car is that bad, we’ll probably recommend that you find a better car to start with.
-Better cars will always require less time to restore than the worst ones will, and you can normally plan that 50-60% of the cost to restore an average TR will be devoted to rust repair, body work, and paint.
+These numbers will keep creeping up because the best cars were restored decades ago, and we are now saving cars that would have only been considered parts cars as little as 10 or 15 years ago.
+We're also re-restoring cars that were restored to more lax standards 20-30 years ago, restorations that didn't last because of poor repairs that now add to the workload as we "un-do" the damage that was done during the previous "restoration".
+But if your car is extremely rough, we’ll probably recommend that you find a better car to start with unless it's a car with a long family history.
+Better cars always require less time to restore than the worst examples will, and you should normally plan that 50-60% of the cost to restore an average TR will be devoted to rust repair, body work, and paint.
 The best estimate we can give anyone for a full frame-up restoration is that you should budget for the worst case scenario, be happy if your car is completed for less, and don’t be surprised if it runs over.
 (If you've ever built a new house, you'll understand!)
 The bottom line is that these numbers still amount to nothing more than guesses, and while it may seem like a huge amount of time and expense, the June 2008 issue of Road & Track featured an Allard that required 2400 hours just to rebuild the body alone, and there are many restorations and custom vehicles that require 7-8,000 hours (or more) to complete, and all at much higher hourly rates than ours.
 (See the 1947 Bentley Mk VI in the June/July 2009 issue of Car Collector for just one example.)
-While Triumph owners aren't normally known for bragging about the number of hours or the high cost to restore their cars, you won't have to look too hard to find plenty of examples of other restorations that make 1000 hours at $68 per (plus parts) sound like a bargain.
+While Triumph owners aren't normally known for bragging about the number of hours or the high cost to restore their cars, you won't have to look too hard to find plenty of examples of other restorations that make 1000 hours at $68 per (plus parts, shop supplies, and taxes) sound like a bargain.

 If you’ve done the math by now you might be thinking that you can't afford to have your car restored, but maybe you don't have to have the body removed from the frame, or perhaps you could lower your expectations from the “highest quality and 100% like brand-spanking-new” or "concours winning" restoration to something you can still enjoy at a little less cost.
 Maybe you'll only have to hire someone to do the hardest or most critical parts of the restoration, and complete the easier tasks yourself.
 Call me so we can discuss your options.
 You deserve to receive the best value for your Triumph restoration, at whatever level you wish to attain, and Macy’s Garage is the one place where you’re going to find it.
 And all of our customers (and now friends) will heartily agree.